GitBook supports the internationalization of a space or a collection, enabling public documentation user interface elements to be translated.

 Inheriting language settings

-If your space is inside a collection, you can set the localization language to 'Inherit' – this will keep the space's localization language in sync with the setting at the collection level and can be overridden at the space-level at any time.
+If a space is inside a collection, you can set the localization language for that space to inherit.
+This will keep the space’s localization language in sync with the setting at the collection level.
+Choosing a different language for one space inside a collection would override the collection-level setting.